ccollicutt/ccollicutt.github.io/_posts/2021-09-10-deploy-tanzu-build-service-on-vsphere-with-tanzu.md

 ✔ Switched to context "dev-team-tundra".
 ```

+### Deploy a Workload Cluster

-set up a few variables that will be dependent on how you have set up the supervisor cluster, storage, etc.
+Set up a few variables that will be dependent on how you have set up the supervisor cluster, storage, etc.

 >NOTE: Change these to fit your environment.